 This involves a more detailed inspection.
 Vehicles have to meet extra standards and you’ll have to provide documentary evidence of this.

 How to show your vehicle meets IVA standards

 There are several ways to prove your vehicle meets IVA standards.
-For full details, see part 5 of VOSA’s guide to the IVA scheme.
+Read part 5 of the DVSA guide on the IVA scheme for more details.

 One way of proving your vehicle is compliant is by showing it’s the same specification as another vehicle (a ‘master vehicle’) that’s been proved compliant.
 You do this using a model report.

 If a model report has already been produced for your exact model of vehicle, you may be able to use it for a fee.
-VOSA has a list of model reports and their owners..
+Look for it on the DVSA list of model reports and their owners.

 Otherwise, you’ll need to pay for your own tests to be carried out.
 These must be done by an authorised provider of ‘designated technical services’.

-For more information on model reports, see part 11 of VOSA’s guide on the IVA scheme.
+For more information on model reports, see part 11 of the DVSA guide on the IVA scheme.